muxailk/muxailk/README.md

 Backend PHP Developer
 ---------------------

 I've been learning to code since I was 13 in 2018.
 I started with trying to implement a complex calculator with Python doing my best but I didn't manage.
 Then my good friend advised me to start learning Frontend development.
 So did I. After some time there was a period when it all seemed to me very boring and uninteresting and suddenly I enjoyed coding with Python.
 I developed several Telegram bots, VK and YouTube parsers and integrated it to one project.
 But then I decided that it wasn't the very thing I'd like to work on.
 So I continued to study Frontend development.
 After I had learned HTML, CSS, Sass, JavaScript, client-server interaction, etc at a good level, I wanted to try myself as a Backend Developer.
 And here the fun begins!
 I really found a passion for Backend!
 Since 2020 I spend at least 3 hours a day developing in this direction.
+My main language is PHP but as a student I also use C#.

 * 🌍  I'm based in Russia, Vladimir
 * 🖥️  See my portfolio at [mysite](https://mrkitty.com)
-* ✉️  You can contact me at [mihey1327@mail.ru](mailto:mihey1327@mail.ru), [VKontakte](https://vk.com/ded_vnutri27587)
+* ✉️  You can contact me at [mihey1327@mail.ru](mailto:mihey1327@mail.ru), [https://vk.com/ded_vnutri27587](https://vk.com/ded_vnutri27587)
 * 🚀  I'm currently working on [Laravel Blog](http://github.com/muxailk/laravel_blog)
 * 🧠  I'm learning Laravel 9, Linux, Architectural principles